 North Carolina GOP fails to override 'born alive' bill veto

 RALEIGH, N.C.
-(AP) — North Carolina Republican leaders failed on Wednesday to override Democratic Gov. Roy Cooper's veto of legislation that would have created a new crime against doctors and nurses who fail to care for an infant delivered during an unsuccessful abortion.
+(AP) — North Carolina Republicans failed on Wednesday to override Democratic Gov. Roy Cooper's veto of legislation that would have created a new crime against doctors and nurses who fail to care for an infant delivered during an unsuccessful abortion.

 Enough Democrats sided with Cooper to block the override, which required 72 votes of support.
 The vote was 67-53 in favor of the override.
 The Senate had voted to override in April.

-The unsuccessful override hands a victory to abortion-rights groups and allied lawmakers after a series of legislative defeats in recent weeks in other states, such as Alabama.
+The unsuccessful override, after nearly an hour of debate, hands a victory to abortion-rights groups and allied lawmakers after a series of legislative defeats in recent weeks in other states, such as Alabama.

 The "born alive" measure would have directed health care practitioners to grant newborns delivered after an abortion the same protections as other patients.
-Cooper's veto message said the measure was unnecessary and laws already protect newborns.
+Violators would have faced prison time and fines.
+Cooper's veto message said the measure was an "unnecessary interference between doctors and their patients," and laws already protect newborns.

+"Instead of passing unnecessary legislation for political purposes we need to move on from divisive social issues and focus on the needs of North Carolina families," such as health care, education and good jobs, Cooper spokeswoman Megan Thorpe said in a release after the vote.

+GOP Rep. Pat McElraft of Carteret County, the bill's chief spokeswoman in the House, accused Democrats of making blocking the bill their top legislative priority.

 President Donald Trump has expressed support for "born alive" bills.
 The Wisconsin legislature gave final approval to a similar measure earlier Wednesday, and Democratic Gov. Tony Evers already has promised to veto it.

-Note: This story has corrected the spelling of the last name Jessen, not Jensen.